Sunday, December 26, 2010

 Type. i compiti due.

+width.
 Varying of the width of the characters.
 Narrower fonts are usually labeled compressed, condensed or narrow.
 Wide fonts may be called wide, extended or expanded.

 Style.
 Variations in the thickness and stroke, such as light, bold, italic, that lend flexibility and emphasis in the appearance of characters constituting a typeface.